ibm-cloud-docs/EventStreams/eventstreams155.md

 Consider using customer-managed keys if you require the following features:
 - Encryption of data at rest controlled by your own key
-- Explicit control of the lifecycle of data stored at rest, which is achieved by deleting or removing access to the key.
-For example, crypto-shredding
+- Explicit control of the lifecycle of data stored at rest<!--, which is achieved by deleting or removing access to the key.
+For example, crypto-shredding-->
 - Use of your {{site.data.keyword.messagehub}} instance in a PCI environment

 {: #considerations_keys notoc}
 Be aware of the following information when deciding to enable customer-managed keys:
 - This feature is available on the Enterprise plan only
 - Enablement is disruptive and results in the loss of any existing message data and topic definitions

-- Deletion of the customer-managed key is non-recoverable and will result in the loss of any data stored in your {{site.data.keyword.messagehub}} instance
+Deletion of the customer-managed key is non-recoverable and will result in the loss of any data stored in your {{site.data.keyword.messagehub}} instance
 {:important}

 ## How customer-managed encryption works